enzosaracen/ptpatch/examples/simpleflagchecker/README.md

 We can then run `ptpatch patch.ptp -e checker`.
 A file `stub.out` will be generated, which is the `checker` binary embedded with the ptracing stub.
-Simply running it and pressing enter to get past the fgets will cause the flag to be printed out.
+Simply running it and pressing enter will cause the flag to be printed out.

 ```
 ➜  ./stub.out